Starting points for every journalist

 For journalists in commercially driven organisations

 You face real structural constraints.
 You cannot change ownership interests or editorial culture on your own.
 But you have agency within your sphere of influence.
+The starting points above apply in full.
+Additional strategies:

 For editors and newsroom leaders